home

 14, rue Denoyez – 20e

-At La Mangerie, you are welcomed with a small homemade rum shot; that immediately sets the tone.
-A little buzz, twinkling lights adorning the giant olive tree, lovely wooden tables, trattoria ambiance, a haven for bon vivants.
-The idea of the place?
-To indulge in good company.
+At La Mangerie, you'll be welcomed with a little shot of house-infused rum; right away, it sets the mood!
+There's a lovely buzz, twinkling lights adorning the giant olive tree, beautiful wooden tables, a trattoria vibe, the hangout for good food lovers.
+The idea of this place?
+Enjoy yourself in good company.
 Good vibes guaranteed!

 Voir cette publication sur Instagram